-Table 8-10 - Branch Project: Project Information Page (cont.)
+Table 8-10 - Branch Project: Project Information Page

-Field Description Scan Server If necessary, select a different Scan Server that will scan the codebase for the branched project.
+Field Description Name Enter a name for the branched project.
+The name must be unique in your Code Insight system.
+Description If necessary, edit the description for the branched project.
+This field is initially populated with the description of the source project.
+Policy Profile If necessary, select a different policy profile for the branched project to automate its inventory review process.
+This field is initially populated with the policy profile used by the source project.
+A given policy profile uses a combination of policies to automatically mark published inventory items as approved or rejected without the need of a manual review.
+(Inventory items that are neither approved or rejected by policy are marked as Not Reviewed and will require a manual review.)
+For more information about policy profiles, see Policy Details Window and Managing Policy Profiles.
+Scan Server If necessary, select a different Scan Server that will scan the codebase for the branched project.
 This field is initially populated with the Scan Server used by the source project.
 Scan Profile If necessary, select a different scan profile that defines the settings applied whenever the branched project is scanned.
 This field is initially populated with the scan profile used by the source project.
-Project Visibility If necessary, change the visibility attribute- Public or Private -of the branched project. • Public -A project that provides read-only access to any user in the system.
-To what degree a user can interact with the project depends on whether the user has a project role and what the role is-Project Administrator, Analyst, or Reviewer. • Private -A project that is hidden from all users except the Project Contact and those users assigned as Project Administrators, Analysts, Reviewers, or Observers of the project.
+Project Visibility If necessary, change the visibility attribute- Public or Private -of the branched project.
+Public-A project that provides read-only access to any user in the system.
+To what degree a user can interact with the project depends on whether the user has a project role and what the role is-Project Administrator, Analyst, or Reviewer.
+Private-A project that is hidden from all users except the Project Contact and those users assigned as Project Administrators, Analysts, Reviewers, or Observers of the project.
 Additionally, project and vulnerability ID searches will not return private projects unless the user performing the search has the permissions to see a given private project.
 This field is initially populated with the attribute of the source project.
-Project Risk If necessary, change the vulnerability risk value ( Low, Medium , or High ) the branched project.
-This field is initially populated with the risk value of the source project.
-Project Status If necessary, change the status of the branched project.
-(The meaning of these statuses might be adjusted for your site.)
-Not Started-Indicates that the project scan results are not yet available for manual analysis.
-Analysis in Progress-Indicates that the project scan results are available for manual analysis, or a manual analysis is underway.
-Analysis Completed-Indicates that manual analysis is finished; and the published inventory is ready for legal, security, or software- engineering review.
-Project Complete-Indicates that the project analysis and review processes are complete, and notices content for all OSS and third-party software is finalized.
-This field is initially populated with the status of the source project.

-Table 8-10 - Branch Project: Project Information Page (cont.)
+Table 8-10 • Branch Project: Project Information Page (cont.)